divya-gupta-sevya/PDK/DRC/readme.md

 2. Layout Database (GDSII, OASIS, Binary, ASCII) Binary & ASCII are properietary to Metor Graphics Corporation and only work in flat Calibre nmDRC.

-### Output:
-1. Run Transcript
-2. DRC Results Database
-3. DRC Summary Report (optional)

-DRC Results Database can be ASCII (default), GDSII, OASIS, or Binary.
-Generally should output an ASCII DRC results database.
-When you use Calibre nmDRC-H for mask layer generation, you should output a GDSII or OASIS DRC results database, you should also specify DRC Maximum Results ALL in this case.
-You should follow these guidelines because Calibre nmDRC-H requires extra internal overhead to generate mask layer results.

 ### Command Line Invocations:

 Flat run (Calibre nmDRC)